ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.7.14: fixes a bug in the WASM implementation of `FPDF_StructElement_GetStringAttribute()` and adds compatibility with web workers to the WASM implementation, thanks to an excellent contribution from <https://github.com/NyxCode>.
 * 0.7.13: adds transformation and clipping functions to `PdfRenderConfig`; adds bindings for `FPDF_RenderPageBitmapWithMatrix()`; deprecates `PdfRenderConfig::rotate_if_portait()` in favour of the correctly-spelled `PdfRenderConfig::rotate_if_portrait()`.